-This area is one of the most prominent regions of Iran in terms of biodiversity.
-The region, with less than five hundredths of the country’s territory, is home to more than 13 percent of Iran’s vegetation.
+Arasbaran is one of the most prominent regions of Iran in terms of biodiversity.
+The region is home to more than 13% of Iran’s vegetation; although its extent is less than 5% of the country’s territory.

 29% of Iran’s mammals, 44% of birds, 32% of amphibians, 9% of aquatic animals and 20% of reptiles live in Arasbaran.